Go to AAD Home

 • Goal – What is the advocacy goal?
 For example, “We plan to defeat an upcoming NP independent practice bill.”

-• Description of plan – Please provide a brief advocacy plan detailing the society’s specific strategies and activities planned to meet the goals.
-Examples include:
+• Description of plan – Please provide an advocacy plan detailing the society’s specific strategies and activities planned to meet the goals.

 • Budget – Provide a projected budget for the advocacy project that specifies how the grant funds will be used (budget for the project, not for the society).

-2. Society society officers (current officers and following year's): This information enables AADA staff to contact state society leaders who will have knowledge about this grant during the application process and implementation of project.
+2. State society officers (current officers and upcoming): This information enables AADA staff to contact state society leaders who will have knowledge about this grant during the application process and implementation of project.

 3. W-9 form